francocurotto/YDDM-re-old/NOTES.md

 correct range.
 All that is left is to implement proper movement and I'll have a proper game, that it will only be missing monster and items abilities.
 So close!

+# 2021-03-09
+OMG!
+The proper movement has been implemented.
+In the end, the only thing that I had to do is implement my version of Breadth-first search, and it worked perfectly.
+Even I didn't optimized it, it works really fast, it acuatally make sense, because the maximum path of the game are actually not that long.
+The game is just so fun.

+The next step is to implement a simple curses interface, just so that you don't have to print the necessary information all the time.
+It will still work with prompt commands though, better controls are for future work.